Net Revenue Retention tells a compelling story

 - Potential for manipulation — Like every metric we measure and report on, the LTV/CAC ratio may be manipulated to fit positive reporting needs.
 A company with a high churn in the first 45 days may choose to remove customers churning in the first 45 days.
 A company may exclude customers that spend less than a specific dollar amount per month.
 Again, a common occurrence, as we will see in some S-1s below.
 Companies may offer free or negligible cost renewals to a customer to avoid a Logo churn.
 But, again, if there is a chance to resurrect the customer, this may be considered a strategic investment.

 Other than an ambiguous numerator and denominator, LTV/CAC is a perfect ratio - Dave Kellog.

-Key metric components behind NDR
+Key metric components behind NRR and NDR

 If we were to construct the perfect revenue-based metric what would it be?
 Let us look at the components that matter to faster-growing companies.

 Customer Success 2.0 = Net Dollar Retention - Nick Mehta